BRTNetwork/brt-lib/docs/index.md

 `isConnected(): boolean`

-Checks if the RippleAPI instance is connected to its rippled server.
+Checks if the RippleAPI instance is connected to its brtd server.

 ### Parameters